Why Potential New Friends May Not Follow Through After Talking About Hanging Out

 They liked talking to you when you first met, but after thinking on it more, decided you wouldn't be a good match for them as a friend

 We can really enjoy someone's company at the time, but after reflecting on it more realize the compatibility isn't there.
-For example, two people meet at a bar and have fun joking around, having some drinks, and playing pool.
+For example, two people meet at a bar and have fun joking around, downing some drinks, and playing pool.
 When they're buzzed and caught up in the moment they may sincerely talk of hanging out again.
-The day after one thinks about the other, "They were fun to joke with, but I don't know how much we actually have in common...
+The day after one thinks about the other, "They were fun to banter with, but I don't know how much we actually have in common.
 They seemed kind of negative, and that one comment they made was weirdly racist...
 Yeah...
 I'm going to bother contacting them again."
 Some people seem especially prone to getting swept up in the moment, only to change their minds later.

 They truly got busy

-Saying "I'm soooo busy these days" is sometimes an excuse, but people can actually have a hectic few weeks that make them forget about that one guy they spoke to at the party that they've been meaning to email.
+Saying "I'm soooo busy these days" is sometimes an excuse, but people can actually have a hectic few weeks that make them forget about that one guy they spoke to at the party who they've been meaning to email.
 Once their schedule clears they may remember you, but decide it's been too long to pick up where they left off.

 They didn't get especially busy, but after a few days they got back to their regular life and you slipped from their mind

 It's not because you're super-forgettable.
-It's that sometimes day-to-day living can quickly make a weekend conversation seem like a distant memory.
+It's that sometimes day to day living can quickly make a weekend conversation seem like a distant memory.
 Say they met you on a Saturday night.
 On Sunday and Monday you may be fresh in their mind, but as the week goes on they get distracted with the usual work / school / friends / family / relationship stuff.
 By Thursday what they did last weekend feels like forever ago, like something that's not a part of their "real" weekday life.

 They like you, but don't picture you fitting into their current group or social life

 Here their thinking is: "They were fun to talk to.
 We had a lot in common.
 But when I spend time with people I mostly hang out with my group of long-time friends.
 I don't really see them all clicking with each other.
 And aside from that I'm busy.
-I don't have time to have a core group of friends, and then a separate one-on-one buddy on the side.
+I don't have time to have a core group of friends, and then a separate one on one buddy on the side.
 Ah well, I guess it's not going to go anywhere."

 They're less-social, and you just happened to chat to them during a short-lived bout of outgoingness